About the Fund

 - Exploratory approaches to education, particularly in the realm of human behavior;

 - Studies in the learning and development processes of youth;

 - Social and recreational opportunities for students not otherwise provided for, particularly in sports, the creative arts, music, drama, and the humanities;

 - Opportunities for increased informal communication among and between students, faculty, administration, and community;

 - Such other projects as may benefit the quality of life at Phillips Academy; and/or heighten the impact and reputation of Phillips Academy across the nation and around the world.

-Funding is limited to projects undertaken for the benefit of Phillips Academy and consistent with the goals of the association.
+Funding is limited to projects undertaken for the benefit of Phillips Academy and consistent with the goals of the Fund.
 A single project will not be funded for more than three years.

 Grants are made twice annually.
-Applications are reviewed by the Directors of the Association in consultation with the Head of School.
+Applications are reviewed by the directors of the Fund in consultation with the administration of Phillips Academy.
 The board favors proposals that show careful planning and a precise budget.